Brain-Inspired Stochastic Joint Embedding Representation Learning: PhiNet v2 PhiNets

 \subsection{Brain-Inspired Interpretation}

 The PhiNet v1 model is inspired by the anatomical and functional architecture of the brain, particularly the interaction among the entorhinal cortex (EC), the hippocampus (CA3 and CA1) and the neocortex.
-PhiNet v2 is built upon the same: see Figures~\ref{subfig:arch-phinetv1-interpretation} and~\ref{subfig:arch-phinetv2-interpretation} in the Appendix for the brain-inspired interpretations of PhiNet v1 and PhiNet v2.
+PhiNet v2 is built upon the same: see Figures~\ref{subfig:arch-phinetv1-interpretation} and~\ref{subfig:arch-phinetv2-interpretation} for the brain-inspired interpretations of PhiNet v1 and PhiNet v2.
 Below, we follow PhiNet v1 and outline the components of PhiNet v2 with their biological counterparts.

 \textbf{Entorhinal Cortex, EC-II/III/V, with Encoder $f$}: This module encodes sensory input (e.g., video frames) into low-dimensional representations, analogous to the role of the EC in relaying sensory information to the hippocampus.
 The encoded representations are forwarded to the hippocampal submodules (CA3 and CA1) for prediction.
-In PhiNet v2 where we use the ViT as the encoder $f$, the representations are in $\mathbb{R}^{d \times n_p}$, where $n_p$ is a number of tokens and $d$ is the dimension per token, and at time current time $t$ and future time $t+k$ they are

-where noise $\epsilonbf$ is added for the future, as in RSP.
-While the noise is not necessary for PhiNet v2, it can be motivated probabilistically (section~\ref{sec:prob-dev}) and it provides slight empirical improvement (section~\ref{sec:ablation}).
+In PhiNet v2 where we use the ViT as the encoder $f$, the representations are in $\mathbb{R}^{d \times n_p}$, where $n_p$ is a number of tokens and $d$ is the dimension per token, and at time current time $t$ and future time $t+k$ they are $\mZ_{t} = f(\vx_{t}), \mZ_{t+k}^{(\epsilon)} = f(\vx_{t+k} + \epsilonbf)$, where noise $\epsilonbf$ is added for the future, as in RSP.
+While the noise is not necessary for PhiNet v2, it can be motivated probabilistically (section~\ref{sec:prob-dev}) and it provides empirical improvement (Appendix ~\ref{sec:ablation}).

 \textbf{CA3 Region, with Predictor $h$}: Based on the temporal prediction hypothesis~\citep{chen2022predictive}, this module models the function of the CA3 region, which is hypothesized to generate predictions of future neural activity.
-In PhiNet v2, the predictor $h$ forecasts the representation of a future frame from that of the current frame:
+In PhiNet v2, the predictor $h$ forecasts the representation of a future frame from that of the current frame: $\widehat{\mZ}_{t+k} = h(\mZ_{t})$, where $h: \mathbb{R}^{d\times n_p} \mapsto \mathbb{R}^{d \times n_p}$ is the predictor.